Laryngo-Scope/NotfallchecklistenAppTuebingen/README.md

 - you can find the webapp in the "/webapp" folder of this repository.
 Keep in mind, that there is no sql server in this repository for serving the database to the php.

 I then realized having scripts for the creation of the webpage I need the app to cache all the contents and possibilities.
 I thought maybe its easier to code a simple app in android studio with the same functionality.
+So I used a JSON file as Checklist "Database" and iterated over that.
+The functionality is the same.

 In future versions I plan to implement following features:
+- Having the JSON file stored in the phones file system for exchange or implementing a sever for updating the file with checklists
-- An iOs version of the Offline App
+- An iOs version of the app
-- A checklist editor with login/security
+- A checklist editor with login/security (I actually already wrote some code for the login)
 - Having a second site per checklist with schematics, flow-charts and so on